Generic name: Zolpidem tartrate

 Some compounds known to inhibit CYP3A may increase exposure to Zolpidem.
 The effect of inhibitors of other P450 enzymes on the pharmacokinetics of Zolpidem is unknown.

-A single-dose interaction study with Zolpidem tartrate 10 mg and rifampin 600 mg at steady-state levels in female subjects showed significant reductions of the AUC (-73%), Cmax (-58%), and T1/2 (-36 %) of Zolpidem together with significant reductions in the pharmacodynamic effects of Zolpidem tartrate.
-Rifampin, a CYP3A4 inducer, significantly reduced the exposure to and the pharmacodynamic effects of Zolpidem.
+A single-dose interaction study with Zolpidem Tartrate 10 mg and rifampin 600 mg at steady-state levels in female subjects showed significant reductions of the AUC (-73%), Cmax (-58%), and T1/2 (-36 %) of Zolpidem together with significant reductions in the pharmacodynamic effects of Zolpidem tartrate.
+Rifampin, a CYP3A4 inducer, significantly reduced the exposure to and the pharmacodynamic effects of Zolpidem [see Drug Interactions (7.2)].

-A single-dose interaction study with Zolpidem tartrate 5 mg and ketoconazole, a potent CYP3A4 inhibitor, given as 200 mg twice daily for 2 days increased Cmax of Zolpidem (30%) and the total AUC of Zolpidem (70%) compared to Zolpidem alone and prolonged the elimination half-life (30 %) along with an increase in the pharmacodynamic effects of Zolpidem.
-Consideration should be given to using a lower dose of Zolpidem when ketoconazole and Zolpidem are given together.
+A single-dose interaction study with Zolpidem Tartrate 5 mg and ketoconazole, a potent CYP3A4 inhibitor, given as 200 mg twice daily for 2 days increased Cmax of Zolpidem (30%) and the total AUC of Zolpidem (70%) compared to Zolpidem alone and prolonged the elimination half-life (30 %) along with an increase in the pharmacodynamic effects of Zolpidem [see Drug Interactions (7.2)].

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Carcinogenesis: Zolpidem was administered to mice and rats for 2 years at oral dosages of 4, 18, and 80 mg base/kg.
-In mice, these doses are approximately 2.5, 10, and 50 times the maximum recommended human dose (MRHD) of 10 mg/day (8 mg Zolpidem base) on mg/m2 basis.
-In rats, these doses are approximately 5, 20, and 100 times the MRHD on a mg/m2 basis.
+Zolpidem was administered to mice and rats for 2 years at oral doses of 4, 18, and 80 mg base/kg/day.
+In mice, these doses are approximately 2.5, 10, and 50 times the MRHD of 10 mg/day (8 mg Zolpidem base) based on mg/m2body surface area and in rats, these doses are approximately 5, 20, and 100 times the MRHD based on mg/m2 body surface area.
 No evidence of carcinogenic potential was observed in mice.
-In rats, renal tumors (lipoma, liposarcoma) were seen at the mid- and high doses.
+In rats, renal tumors (lipoma, liposarcoma) were seen at the mid and high doses.

-Impairment of fertility: Oral administration of Zolpidem (doses of 4, 20, and 100 mg base/kg/day) to rats prior to and during mating, and continuing in females through postpartum day 25, resulted in irregular estrus cycles and prolonged precoital intervals at the highest dose tested.
-The no-effect dose for these findings is approximately 24 times the MRHD on a mg/m2 basis.
+Zolpidem was administered to rats at 4, 20, and 100 mg base/kg/day, which are approximately 5, 25, and 120 times the MRHD of 10 mg/day (8 mg Zolpidem base) based on mg/m2 body surface area, prior to and during mating, and continuing in females through postpartum day 25.
+Zolpidem caused irregular estrus cycles and prolonged precoital intervals at the highest dose tested, which is approximately 120 times the MRHD based on mg/m2 body surface area.
+The NOAEL for these effects is 25 times the MRHD based on a mg/m2body surface area.
 There was no impairment of fertility at any dose tested.

 Adult outpatients (n=141) with chronic insomnia were also evaluated, in a double-blind, parallel group, 4-week trial comparing two doses of Zolpidem and placebo.
 Zolpidem 10 mg was superior to placebo on a subjective measure of sleep latency for all 4 weeks, and on subjective measures of total sleep time, number of awakenings, and sleep quality for the first treatment week.